saunders77/clocktower/README.md

 -fortune_teller_red_herring_can_move_rule can be set False to assume the storyteller won't pick the recluse/spy as the fortune teller's red herring, and then being able to choose a new red herring on a subsequent turn at will.

 -min_info_roles_count assumes the storyteller will pick at least a certain number of true townsfolk roles that are guaranteed to get information

+-suppress_printing can be set to True to avoid the progress printing statements

 ### game.world